Environmental

 financial evaluations including CDM (carbon credits).

-Fonds d’Intervention pour le Développement (FID)/The World Bank,
+Fonds d’Intervention pour le Développement (FID)/The World Bank.

-rehabilitation of infrastructures e.g. rural roads and their quarries,
+rural roads and their quarries, schools, clinics, irrigation schemes

-schools, clinics, irrigation schemes and potable water points.
+and potable water points.

-Action Plan for the resettlement of squatters on 12 major airports
+Action Plan for the Resettlement of Squatters on 12 Major Airports,

 IFC/ The World Bank/ Vice Prime Minister’s Office/ Department of